lightbits/lightbits.github.io/euler/euler.markdown

 A nail version of this problem is similar to most nail versions of problems, and consists of
 1. guessing the answer,
-2. measuring how off it was, and
+2. measuring how wrong it was, and
 3. guessing the answer again (but now you are educated).

 In the context of book-pose-estimation, it means we guess the pose of the book.
 To measure how bad our guess was, we can render the book as seen by my camera (a handheld Canon with heavy lens distortion).

 ![](reproject1.jpg)

 We can look at this as a person and say "yup that's pretty close".
 But it's too slow to ask a person after each guess.
 If we want to automate this with a computer we need to be *quantitative*.
-We have lots of options to measure the quantitative quality of our guess, most of them invented by grad students who proceed to write papers about it...
+We have lots of options to measure the quantitative quality of our guess.

 Here's one that's pretty popular...